craigfrancis/php-is-literal-rfc/readme.md

 ### Education

-Developer training simply does not scale (people start programming every day), and learning about every single issue is difficult.
+Developer training simply does not scale (people start programming every day) - learning about every single issue is difficult, and it's impossible to expect them to never make a mistake.

-Keeping in mind that programmers will frequently do just enough to complete their task (busy), where they often download a library or copy/paste something (risky), don't really understand it (risky), modify it for their needs (risky), then move on.
+Programmers will frequently do just enough to complete their task (busy), often downloading a library or copy/paste something (risky), don't really understand it (risky), modify it for their needs (risky), then move on.

-We cannot keep saying they 'need to be careful', and rely on them to never make a mistake.

 ### Escaping

 Escaping is **hard**, and **error prone**.

-There is a long list of common [escaping mistakes](https://github.com/craigfrancis/php-is-literal-rfc/blob/main/justification.md#common-mistakes).
+There is a long list of common [escaping mistakes](https://github.com/craigfrancis/php-is-literal-rfc/blob/main/justification/escaping.php?ts=4).

 Developers should use parameterised queries (e.g. SQL), or a well tested library that knows how to escape values based on their context (e.g. HTML).
 The `is_literal()` function works with this approach, allowing libraries to warn (or ensure) developers do it correctly.